SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 }
 ```

-This leaves at trail of circles on the canvas, which is cool!
+This leaves a trail of circles on the canvas, which is cool.
+It leaves a trail because of our call to `ofSetBackgroundAuto(0);`, which tells openFrameworks not to overwrite the window with a background color every frame.

 However, the circles are disconnected.
 We want to draw a line that connects each circle.
 We can do this by every frame drawing a line from the _current_ mouse (x, y) to the _previous_ mouse (x, y).
 In order to remember the mouse's last position, introduce new variables to the `.h` file:

 ```cpp
 class ofApp : public ofBaseApp{